pranith0410/Syntecxhub_Project_LibraryManagementSystem/README.md

 Library.java → Library operations
 Main.java → Main program (menu-driven)

+## 📁 File Handling
+The application uses file handling to store book records permanently in a text file (`books.txt`).
+Data is automatically loaded when the program starts and saved whenever changes are made.

 ## ▶️ How to Run the Project
 1. Make sure Java is installed on your system.